stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part1/README.md

 ## Step 4: Use PSyclone to generate algorithm and PSy-layer source

-We will first check that the kernels and the algorithm are correctly created and updated by running `make test` to process the algorithm source with PSyclone.
+We will first check that the kernels and the algorithm are correctly created and updated by running `make transform` to process the algorithm source with PSyclone.
 If the code is correct, this will result in the generated algorithm source file `simple_kernels_alg_mod.f90` and the generated PSy-layer source file `simple_kernels_alg_mod_psy.f90`.